 Project update!
 We received $50,000 grant from Montana Fish and Wildlife Conservation Trust for Phase III land!
 Click here for pictures and details.
 Read below for full project story:

 In August 2014 Beaverhead Trails Coalition signed an agreement to begin our largest project to date, The Dillon High Trails Area.
 Over the course of six years BTC will work towards acquiring over 1,100 acres and many miles of trails available to all whom wish to hike, mountain bike, and horseback ride within minutes of Dillon.
 This land and trail system are adjacent to the already existing Dillon Town Overlook Trail immediately west of town and will further the resources our community has for years to come.

 The land acquisition originally was agreed to occur in three phases.
 Phases I, II and a portion of Phase III, an area of 781 acres, were recently purchased with private donations and the generous support of the Montana Fish & Wildlife Conservation Trust.
-This land is now open for public use due to your support!
 This means that the land from the 'M' to nearby the 'B' will all be maintained for the public forever.
 Once we have acquired the land and set up a finished trail system, we will turn the land over to Beaverhead County, who will then take over ownership, with an agreement regarding conservation, public ownership, and permanent public access.

 We plan to complete the purchase with the acquisition of Phase III, the remaining 327 acres, by our agreement deadline of August 2019.
 These lands will further the trail network allowing users greater opportunities for recreation close to Dillon and an additional trailhead with access to lesser sloping trails great for horseback and bike riding.

 BTC needs your support to help fund the third phase of this project and to open these lands for public access.
 This endeavor will only be possible with support from people like yourself.
 Please help us reach our fundraising goal of $70,000 to complete the final land acquisition and opportunity for public access.